 - Eliminate blame, complaining, victim thinking, and procrastination

 - Share ten lessons about money

 - Adapt to change as the kids grow

 - Teach QBQ! to the children

-Written by John and Karen Miller – parents of seven and grandparents to seven – this powerful and practical parenting handbook is ideal for parents, grandparents, and anyone else concerned with raising accountable kids.
+Written by John and Karen Miller – parents of seven and grandparents to eight – this powerful and practical parenting handbook is ideal for parents, grandparents, and anyone else concerned with raising accountable kids.